qooxdoo/qooxdoo/documentation/manual/source/pages/tool/grunt.rst

 `Grunt`_ is a task runner or build tool (comparable for example with Make, Apache Maven, Apache Ant, Rake etc.).
-It enables you to configure tasks which then automate common working steps for you like e.g. building, linting, testing or deploying your project.
-It's probably the most popular build tool in the Node.js environment right now.
+It enables you to configure tasks which then automates common working steps for you like e.g. building, linting, testing or deploying your project.
+It's probably the most popular build tool in the `Node.js <http://www.nodejs.org>`_ environment right now.

 Tasks are configured in a JavaScript file called `Gruntfile.js`_ which makes it really easy to get started (everybody working with qooxdoo should be familiar